Join NTEU ~ 301.903.1031

 Ms. Parker is an Innovative Visionary, Goal-Oriented, Mission Focus, Self-Motivated Executive who has served 25 years in numerous Federal Government leadership positions that have empowered her with the skills, tools, and knowledge needs to lead and manage people, a department, an organization, and a bureau.

-Ms. Parker is an Executive Vice President and Legislative Chair of Chapter 228 of the U.S. Department of Energy, National Treasury Employees Union, the Co-Chair for the U.S. Department of Energy Labor-Management Forum, Chair for the U.S, Department of Energy Workplace Improvement Network;
+Ms. Parker is an Executive Vice President and Legislative Chair of Chapter 228 of the U.S. Department of Energy, National Treasury Employees Union; Co-Chair of the U.S. Department of Energy Labor-Management Forum; and Chair of the Department of Energy Workplace Improvement Network.

-Ms. Parker’s leadership, guidance, and expertise comprises from her previous leadership role as an Executive Committee member on the DOE Workplace Improvement Forum Executive Committee; a Co-Chair of the DOE Labor-Management Forum Steering Committee and Metrics Committee; a Writing Expert on the Forum Writing Committee; the Chair of the Office of Nuclear Energy Diversity Council; an Executive Committee member on the Office of Economic Impact and Diversity Committee; a Loaned Executive for the Combined Federal Campaign of the National Capital; and a Writing Executive on the DOE Contracting Officer and Contracting Officer Representative Role and Responsibility Team/DOE Deputy Secretary Summit Committee.
+Ms. Parker’s leadership, guidance, and expertise derives from her leadership role as an Executive Committee member on the DOE Workplace Improvement Forum Executive Committee; Chair of the DOE Workplace Improvement Forum: Co-Chair of the DOE Labor-Management Forum Steering Committee and Metrics Committee; a Writing Expert on the DOE Labor-Management Forum Writing Committee; Chair of the DOE Office of Nuclear Energy Diversity Council; Executive Committee member on the Office of Economic Impact and Diversity Committee; Loaned Executive for the Combined Federal Campaign of the National Capital; and the DOE Writing Executive on the DOE Contracting Officer and Contracting Officer Representative Role and Responsibility Team/DOE Deputy Secretary Summit Committee.

-Ms. Parker appreciates advocating for federal employees; therefore, to ensure she keeps abreast of newfound policies and procedures; she in the Honors Master of Political Science Program at the American Public University System.
+Ms. Parker enjoys advocating for federal employees; therefore, to ensure she keeps abreast of newfound policies and procedures; she in the Honors Master of Political Science Program at the American Public University System.

 Kim A. Parker